Internet church: Overview

 Internet church is a gathering of religious believers facilitated through the use of online video stream, audio stream and/or written messages whose primary purpose is to allow the meeting of a church body of parishioners using the internet.

 It includes different aspects of Christian community online, especially by those who view this phenomenon as a subset of emerging church, the developing expressions of the faith in relation to culture change.
 A cyberchurch is a ministry that exists primarily as a private website, an interactive space on a public website or social networking site.

-An internet church describes an institution that that have all or a majority of its members meet, connect or congregate, and teaches and practices its religious beliefs, entirely or primarily through online methods.
+An internet church describes an institution that has all or a majority of its members meet, connect or congregate, and teaches and practices its religious beliefs, entirely or primarily through online methods.
 Though there are hundreds of churches which have live broadcasts (and/or rebroadcasts) online (including nearly all megachurches), most would not be classified as internet churches as they also meet in a physical location, and generally use online services as a supplement, primarily to benefit 1) members who due to health or other reasons cannot attend actual services, 2) people living in areas where a church of their denomination or preference does not exist or is too far away to attend, or 3) to introduce prospective members to the church (i.e. a family moving to a new location and wanting to check out churches nearby).

 Internet church campuses are the same thing as a traditional church campus, except online.
 An online churchgoer can attend a Bible study, donate, attend live services, and watch past services, attend conferences, and more.

 Members keep in contact with pastors and ministers and collaborate with other believers through web communication tools provided.
 In some cases members communicate by phone with ministers.

 As Internet usage continues to thrive, Christians are using websites, blogs, social networking sites, media services, chatrooms, discussion boards, and other electronic means to provide social connection, education, and enrichment of their faith.

 Online church can also offer convenience to those who are too isolated or unable to attend an in-person church service.